The Life Cycle of IVDD: Early Detection, Treatment, & After Care

 The Life Cycle of IVDD in Dachshunds

-If you own a Dachshund, it is crucial to be aware of Intervertebral Disc Disease (IVDD) in the Dachshund community.
+Understanding the life cycle of IVDD can prevent needless suffering by your beloved dog, and costly vet bills.
+If you own a Dachshund, it is extremely important to be aware of Intervertebral Disc Disease (IVDD).
 Approximately 1 in every 4 Dachshunds will suffer from IVDD in their lifetime.
 With the scary statistic, it is important to be aware of the lifecycle so we know what to expect, and how to manage it.

 Early Warning Signs